telerik/xamarin-forms-docs/controls/templatedpicker/templated-picker-commands.md

 # Commands

-List Picker exposes the following commands:
+Templated Picker exposes the following commands:

 * **ToggleCommand**(*ICommand*): Allows you to open and close the dialog
 * **ClearCommand**(*ICommand*): Allows you to clear the displayed date/time.

 ## Example

-Here is the List Picker definition:
+Here is the Templated Picker definition:

 ```XAML
 <StackLayout>